usc-isi-i2/t2wml/README.md

 5. In the folder server/backend, run the backend server:
     `python application.py`
-6. Install the frontend requirements:
+6. Install the frontend requirements.
+You will need to have the package manager `yarn` installed.
-   In the folder "frontend", run `npm install`
+   In the folder "frontend", run `yarn install`
 7. Run the frontend server:
-   In the folder "frontend", run `npm run start`
+   In the folder "frontend", run `yarn start`

 The backend will be running on port 13000, and the frontend on port 3000.
 Navigate to [`http://localhost:3000/`](http://localhost:3000/) on a Chrome browser to begin using.